Yossi/outline-tg-bot/README.md

 But just in case, the list of domains to bypass can be exported per group with the `/export` command.
 This will create a simple text file with the domains listed in it.
 The filename will be `{chat_id}_urls_backup.txt`.
 To import this list back into the bot you just upload a text file with the exact filename to match the chat you're in.
 You can even forward the message from `/export` back into the chat and not have to download the file.

+Anyone can check the running version of the bot as well as the latest version available (if not the same) by sending `/version`.
 You can also run `/start` to find the chat_id to use for this filename, and your user_id to use in the list of admins.

 ## Setup